Banner1600MAKonEND.jpg

 And another Bhairavi dadra:

-And now rag Patdeep, a return to khayal, followed by more discussion:
+And now the afternoon rag Patdeep, a return to khayal, followed by more discussion:

-The next series is from a visit two days later, April 15th, 1997.
-First a lovely bol banav hori in Mishra Kafi:
+In the next series Bholanathji plays my sarangi at the Bhatkhande music college where he was employed, two days later, April 15th, 1997.
+First a lovely bol banav hori in Mishra Kafi, played and sung:

-Then a demonstration of laltas and various hori compositions:
+Then a demonstration of paltas loosely cttached to the hori ke had been playing, and then various other hori compositions:

 © 1994-2024 Nicolas Magriel